This fruity mulled apple juice has all the flavours of the festive season. Cosy, warm and delicious, it’s perfect for Chanukah!

 - Whisky (optional)

-Slice one apple and add to the juice.
-Cut the other apple into 1-2cm pieces and cut one end of each into a point.
-Insert a clove into the other end to make a dreidel shape (see photo below).
+- Slice one apple and add to the juice.
+Cut the other apple into 1-2cm (½-¾ inch) pieces and cut one end of each into a point.
+Insert a clove into the other end to make a dreidel shape.
 Add the apple dreidels to the pan.

-Peel the ginger and slice.
-Add to the pan with the cinnamon sticks and star anise.
+- Peel the ginger and slice into 4-5mm (¼ inch) pieces.
+Add these to the pan with the cinnamon sticks and star anise.

 - Gently heat the mixture, stirring very occasionally, until it reaches a gentle simmer.
 Slow heating will allow the flavours to merge.
 Do not allow the liquid to reach a fast boil.

 - Once warm, remove from the heat and serve.